 To propagate Anthurium Radicans through division, start by removing the plant from its pot and gently separating the roots into two or more sections.
 Be sure that each section has a healthy root system and at least one new growth point.

-The second method is using stem cuttings which involves cutting off a healthy stem from the parent plant, typically around 6 inches long, that has several leaves growing on it along with a few nodes for rooting.
 Care Tips: Always use sharp pruning shears or scissors when cutting stems to avoid damaging the plant tissue; dull blades can crush stems instead of making precise cuts resulting in a higher risk of infection or disease spreading.

 Anthurium Radicans Quick Care Overview